alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-03-rule-on-delay-younger-dauther-marriage.md

 lang: en
 category: [marriage]
 note: false
-excerpt: "It is not permissible to delay the marriage of the younger daughter until the elder one gets married."
+summary: "It is not permissible to delay the marriage of the younger daughter until the elder one gets married."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz